 - Microteaching practice

 To get a more in-depth view of the workshop, lecture notes from 2016 are available:

 Ready to join us?
-July 23-27 2018, on the University of Colorado Boulder campus.
+July 27-31 2020, on the University of Colorado Boulder campus.
+The registration fee is $50.
 Proceed to registration.
-Participation is free, but registration is required.